The Best Toddler Car Seats That Are Reliably Safe

 Forward-facing car seats

 When can a toddler face forward in a car seat?
-Once your child is age 2 and reaches the rear-facing height and weight limit (around 40 pounds), experts say a front-facing car seat is a great option.
+Once your child hits the 2 year mark or reaches the rear-facing height and weight limit (around 40 pounds), experts say a front-facing car seat is a great option.
 The thing parents love most?
 How easy it is to interact with your little one and keep an eye on them from the rearview mirror.

 The best car seat for a toddler is one that’s safe and installed correctly.
 To that end, whichever toddler car seat you choose, you’ll want to make sure you’re using it correctly for every ride.
 Here are some tips to keep top of mind.